 Creatures of the Night

 From bats to owls, meet the creatures that wake up once the sun has set.
 Find out about adaptations these creatures have for nocturnal living.
-We will read a story, bring furs, and possibly a live owl.
+We will read a story, bring furs, and other biofacts.

 Phases of the Moon